 I begin with the baby on the trampoline, which is perfect for capturing close-up images.
 This is where I focus on those tiny, delicate details—little feet, hands, mouth, and eyelashes.
 Parents’ hands are often included in these shots, emphasizing how baby fit in their hands.
 This is my favorite image to capture at every session.
 Especially being a momma myself and now holding a 5 year old and 7 year old.
 Thinking back to how little they were and how time has flown is bittersweet.

-Next, I wrap the baby and transition into family photos.
+Next, our newborn session will flow into wrapped poses with family.
 If siblings are involved, I start with them first.
 Young siblings often have limited patience, so I make sure to get their portion done early so they can relax or leave once their part is finished.
 Then, we move on to parent portraits.
 As a newborn photographer and mom, I will always recommend parents and family being in the photos.

 After family photos, I place the baby in a variety of setups such as a Moses basket, crates, a cozy bed, or a flokati rug.
 Each of these settings creates a unique and classic look while keeping the baby comfortable and peaceful.
 This stage often takes a fair amount of time and patience is key, following baby’s cues, allowing for gentle transitions and a natural, baby-led flow.
 This is where my special training as a newborn photographer has been of the utmost importance.
 Parents- it is so incredibly important to make sure your baby is safe and trained in newborn photography!